How to Brush Glaze Pottery | Tips Tools And Ideas

 Choose the Right Brush

 Streakiness will always be an issue with brush glazing, but you can minimize it with the right type of brush.
-I recommend that you use specialized Brushes like Hake or Soft Fan.
+I recommend using specialized Brushes, such as Hake or Soft Fan.
 These are brushes that can load a decent amount of glaze and work on various colors.

-It’s good to have different size Glaze Brushes.
+It’s good to have different-sized Glaze Brushes.
 It will help you cover enough areas to minimize unevenness without compromising the versatility of the designs that you create.

 Mixing the Glaze Correctly

-Every potter knows how it feels when you are waiting for that Kiln to cool enough to see your works of art and the feeling you have when it doesn’t turn out.
-It’s worth taking the time to put your glaze through a Strainer or sieve to catch any clumps or debris that may be lurking in your glaze.
+Every potter knows how it feels when you are waiting for that Kiln to cool enough to see your works of art, and the feeling you have when it doesn’t turn out.
+It’s worth taking the time to strain your glaze through a sieve to catch any clumps or debris that may be lurking in it.

-Even though bottle glazes are more stable, mixing your glaze before Brushing each piece is still a good habit to get into and ensures a nice, even consistency in the glaze.
-Remember, glaze likes to dry fast.
-You can also add water into the mix if the Glaze feels thicker than what you need for your pieces.
+Even though bottle glazes are more stable, mixing your glaze before brushing each piece is still a good habit to get into, ensuring a nice, even consistency in the glaze.
+Remember, the glaze dries quickly.
+You can also add water to the mix if the Glaze feels thicker than what you need for your pieces.

 To get more information on good glazing habits, you’ll want to check out Glazing Tips for Beginners to improve your glazing skills and raise your success rate.